ropensci/skimr/README.md

 the kable function of the [knitr package](https://cran.r-project.org/web/packages/knitr/index.html) These examples show how the enhanced options should appear after knitting, however your results may differ (see vignettes for details).

+### Option for kable.

-Note that the `skimr::` names space is used to prevent it being replaced by knitr::kable (which will result in the long skim\_df object being printed.)
+Note that the results='asis' chunk option is used and the `skimr::` namespace is used to prevent it being replaced by knitr::kable (which will result in the long skim\_df object being printed.)

     skim(iris) %>% skimr::kable()